anz-bank/go-course/README.md

 -   Fill in PR description and reference an Issue for instance with `#6`
 -   Review the "Files changed" section of your PR
 -   "Think of the reviewer: your code needs to be reviewable and that should be a prime concern when writing your code, commits and PRs." (@camh-anz)
--   Only once you have ensured all previous points add reviewers to your PR
+-   Review a colleague's PR and add a link to the review in your own PR description